lineeshnm/HarshiniQuiz/README.md

 A Quiz website using html

 git add --all
-git commit -m "added Currency, sahityam 3" git push origin master
+git commit -m "added some sahityam and GK" git push origin master